apache/airflow/BREEZE.rst

   breeze generate-constraints [FLAGS]

         Generates pinned constraint files from setup.py.
 Those files are generated in files folder
-        - separate files for different python version.
+        - separate files for different Python version.
 Those constraint files when pushed to orphan constraint-master and constraint-1-10 branches are used to generate repeatable CI builds as well as run repeatable production image builds.
 You can use those constraints to predictably install released Airflow versions.
 This is mainly used to test the constraint